JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 From the code above, the `xy0`, `xy1`, and `xy2` variables store arrays with 2D (`x, y`) data points.

-As in the previous plot examples, to create a plot using the LPK library, you need to convert your data into a `Map` type:
+3. Convert your data into a `Map` type:

 ```kotlin
 val data = mapOf(